nas-hub/apigee-as-oidc-idp-for-existing-authentication-service/README.md

 Ensure you have access to your Apigee Organization where you want to deploy this solution.

-#### Maven In Path:
-Make sure you have installed and configured Maven in the path.

-#### NPM and Node:
-You will need to install NPM version 6.X or higher and Node Version 10.X or higher

 ## Installation Instruction:

-The above solution is provided as a package as part of this project and can be configured following the below steps:
+The above solution can be configured following the below steps:
-- Clone the repo `git https://github.com/nas-hub/enduser-authentication-for-api-access-via-oidc`
+- Clone the repo `git clone https://github.com/nas-hub/apigee-as-oidc-idp-for-existing-authentication-service.git`
-- Navigate to IdP_Pattern_1B_OIDC directory - `cd IdP_Pattern_1A_OIDC`
+- Navigate to apigee-as-oidc-idp-for-existing-authentication-service directory.
 - Update the IDP configurations in the [config.properties](./config.properties)
 - Execute `npm install`
 - Execute `node setup.js` and follow the prompts